wesl-ee/gmod-streamstage/README.md

-Music Stream Visualizer for Garry's Mod
+Virtual DJ Gamemode for Garry's Mod
 =======================================

-This is an add-on for Garry's Mod which pipes in music from an external source (e.g. Internet Radio) and visualizes the audio stream while also playing it.
-It looks something like the below:
+This is an add-on for Garry's Mod which introduces a new gamemode and a few new entities for it as well.
+This game mode is designed for virtual DJ sets and things like that.

 ![Icon](icon.jpg)